jphenson/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-James Patrick Henson is a PhD Canidate at Georgia State University and a Research Assistant at the Federal Reserve Bank of Atlanta.
+James Patrick Henson is a PhD Candidate at Georgia State University and a Research Assistant at the Federal Reserve Bank of Atlanta.